Now introducing 7-Day premium trial to work, binge, & stay secure online

 |WPA2||Current standard.
 With modern hardware increased encryption doesn’t affect performance.||Replaces RC4 cipher with CCMP and AES for stronger authentication and encryption.||Yes|

-Knowledge is power, so finding out what Wi-Fi security protocol you are using is the first step in protecting yourself.
+Knowledge is power, so finding out what wireless security type you are using is the first step in protecting yourself.

 There are a couple of ways you can do this.
 The easiest is to use your smartphone: